 Motherboard Chipset Plays an Important Role

-It should be noted that the motherboard chipset also plays an important role in determining the overall PCIe lanes for your system.
+It should be noted that the motherboard chipset also plays a vital role in determining the overall PCIe lanes for your system.

-Take the mid range AMD B550 chipset above.
+Take the mid-range AMD B550 chipset above.
 You can learn a lot from this graphic.
-There are two sides in this graphic.
+There are two sides to this graphic.
 The left side relates to the CPU and the right to the motherboard chipset.

-On the left you can see that 4 of the PCIe lanes are to be taken up by either x4 NVMe, 2 x SATA+2 NVMe etc. 16 of the lanes are for the graphics cards and 4 lanes connect to the motherboard Chipset (Chipset Downlink).
+On the left, you can see that 4 PCIe lanes are to be taken up by either x4 NVMe, 2 x SATA+2 NVMe, etc. 16 lanes are for the graphics cards, and four lanes connect to the motherboard chipset (Chipset Downlink).

 Here you can see that you have 8 x PCIe Lanes (General Purpose lanes) and a choice of either 2 x PCIe 3.0 Lane slots or 2 x SATA ports.

-Do note that the general purpose lanes do not all connect to PCIe slots for adding cards in.
-These can be broken down into smaller PCIe slots, connect to M.2 slot for NVMe SSD, provide additional SATA slots etc
+Note that the general-purpose lanes do not all connect to PCIe slots for adding cards.
+These can be broken down into smaller PCIe slots, connected to M.2 slot for NVMe SSD, provided additional SATA slots, etc.

 So How Many PCIe Lanes Does Ryzen Have?